leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 In Lean, propositions are in fact types.
 They specify what counts as evidence that the statement is true.
-The proposition is proved by providing this evidence.
+The proposition is proved by providing this evidence, which is checked by Lean.
 On the other hand, if the proposition is false, then it will be impossible to construct this evidence.

 For example, the proposition "1 + 1 = 2" can be written directly in Lean.
-The evidence for this proposition is the constructor `rfl`, which is short for _reflexivity_:
+The evidence for this proposition is the constructor `rfl`, which is short for _reflexivity_.
+In mathematics, a relation is _reflexive_ if every element is related to itself; this is a basic requirement in order to have a sensible notion of equality.
+Because `1 + 1` computes to `2`, they are really the same thing:
 ```lean
 {{#example_decl Examples/Props.lean onePlusOneIsTwo}}
 ```